 Chris and Kirsten’s Wedding Day At Whitney Farm Estate

-The bride, Kirsten, walked down the aisle in a long white dress that fit her body perfectly (How to find the perfect wedding dress).
+The bride, Kirsten, walked down the aisle in a long white dress that fit her body perfectly.
 She carried a bouquet of dark fall flowers and black feathers and lilies.
 When I asked her about the bouquet she said she wanted to be different and combine black with fall.
 I LOVE!
 Her makeup was flawless and her hair looked like it grew out of the earth, so beautiful!

 The groom, Chris, wore a cleanly pressed black suit with a custom tie to complement his bride’s choice in colors.
 The couple had chosen to not go overboard on their wedding details; there were no intricate patterns or strict rules that required certain colored flowers or types of plates.
 Instead, they chose to let the natural beauty of the venue speak for itself and they were not disappointed.